 The cost of the sewing machine is a small price to pay to help a woman support her family.
 Please help us keep the supply of machines consistent so every woman who wants to join the program is able to do so, and also keep the machine afterwards.

-Many of the Syrian children have been out of school for five years now, and a recent (and unofficial) survey by our coordinator in one of the camps in Greece found that not one child there under the age of 11 has been to school yet.
-Not only are they missing out on learning to read and write, and arithmetic, they are also missing out on the social value of interacting with other children and adults in the classroom setting.
-We have started schools in two of the camps in Greece, and we have worked with partners in Lebanon to support schools in the refugee communities there.
+Many of the Syrian children have been out of school for five years or more, and a an unofficial survey by our coordinator in one of the camps in 2016 in Greece found that not one child there under the age of 11 had been to school yet.
+Not only are they missing out on learning to read and write, and arithmetic, they have also missed out on the social value of interacting with other children and adults in the classroom setting.
+We started schools in two of the camps in Greece, and we have worked with partners in Lebanon to support schools in the refugee communities there.
+While the schools in Greece have been disbanded as the government there has implemented a program to get the children in to the public schools, we will continue to support refugee children with supplies and learning materials in Jordan and in Washington state to help the refugees resettled here.

 BABY BOX PROGRAM